Getting tested if you have symptoms

 - With a home test kit ordered online

 There is a testing centre in place at Albert Street car park in Fleetwood.
 You must have a pre-booked appointment to attend this centre, please do not turn up without one as you will not be admitted.
 If you cannot get a test now, or the location or time are not convenient, try again in a few hours.
 When booking for this site, you must select the "walk-in" option.

 - 8am to 12pm for booked test appointments

-- 1.30pm – 7.30pm for collection of test kits for families and support bubbles of those at school.
+- 1.30pm – 7.30pm for collection of test kits for families of those at school.

 Mobile Testing Unit teams operate smaller drive through sites at a number of locations throughout Lancashire on a rolling programme.
 Wyre’s sites are at